pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

         1. Configure `dataSource` in `values.yaml`.
 Make sure the new `Job` uses the data source and checkpoint information of the failed `Job`:

             - In the local or ad hoc mode, you do not need to modify `dataSource`.
-            - In the remote mode, modify `dataSource` to the ad hoc mode. `dataSource.adhoc.pvcName` is the PVC name created by the original Helm chart. `dataSource.adhoc.backupName` is the backup name of the data to be backed up.
+            - In the remote mode, modify `dataSource` to the ad hoc mode. `dataSource.adhoc.pvcName` is the PVC name created by the original Helm chart. `dataSource.adhoc.backupName` is the backup name of the data to be restored.

         2. Modify `failFast` in `values.yaml` to `false`, and create a `Job` used for `tidb-lightning-ctl`.